pictuga/morss/README.md

 - `CACHE=mysql`: MySQL cache.
 Connection can be defined with the following environment variables: `MYSQL_USER`, `MYSQL_PWD`, `MYSQL_DB`, `MYSQL_HOST`

+To limit the siz of the cache:
+' `CACHE_SIZE` sets the target number of items in the cache (further items will be deleted but the cache migth be temporarily bigger than that).
+Defaults to 10k entries.
+- `CACHE_LIFESPAN` sets how often the cache must be trimmed (i.e. cut down to the number of items set in `CACHE_SIZE`).
+Defaults to 1hr.

 ## Configuration
 ### Length limitation